Last-second foul lifts Virginia over Auburn; Texas Tech tops Michigan State

 TEXAS TECH 61, MICHIGAN STATE 51

-In the night’s second semifinal game, No. 3 seed Texas Tech toppled first-seeded Michigan State, 61-51.
+In the night’s second semifinal game, No. 3 seed Texas Tech toppled second-seeded Michigan State, 61-51.
 Matt Mooney matched his season-high of 22 points to lead the Red Raiders to victory.

 Texas Tech will face off against Virginia in the championship Monday night in Minneapolis.